KytoDragon/d_snprintf/README.md

 }
 ```

-You can define the version-flag "SNPRINTF_TEST" to test this version of snprintf against the C version of your system.
+You can build the sub-package "d_snprintf:test" to test this version of snprintf against the C version of your system.